 According to writer and actor Mark Gatiss, his whole career has been “a long revenge against PE”.
 Children who aren’t sporty, he adds, can “take heart” from his success, which is partly rooted in his talking about horror movies with his best friend when he should have been running around on the sports field.

-It’s perhaps not surprising that Gatiss the storyteller, a man central to reimagining Sherlock Holmes for the modern age, is someone who finds “romantic connotations” in his late mother Winnie’s Irish roots.
-He would, he jokes, quite like to discover he’s “the King of Ireland”.
+It’s perhaps not surprising that Gatiss the storyteller, a man central to reimagining Sherlock Holmes for the modern age, is someone who finds “romantic connotations” in his late mother Winnie’s Irish ancestry.
+He would, he jokes at the start of his episode of Who Do You Think You Are?, quite like to discover he’s “the King of Ireland”.

 Mark heads for Belfast, where his grandfather, Jeremiah O’Kane, trained in medicine at Queen’s University.
 Among the documents Mark sees is an obituary of Jeremiah’s mother, Margaret.
 This suggests she was the daughter of a landowner, Jeremiah O’Mullan.

 Land valuation records confirm this story.
 In the 1880s, Jeremiah O’Mullan owned more than 700 acres.
 Mark sees a picture of his 2x great grandfather as a young man. (“Look at that nose, it’s been following me for centuries.”)
 Jeremiah was a Catholic, thus unusual at a time when most landowners were Protestants.
 Earlier documents deepen the mystery.
 Jeremiah’s father, George, was a tenant farmer.
 How did his son come to be so wealthy?